samtwl/Exploratory-Data-Analysis-TUN-Data-Challenge-2018-Bike-MS/README.md

 This repository contains the EDA and insights on the TUN Data Challenge 2018 - Bike MS.

 # General Overview
 The EDA is conducted using JMP by SAS and the corresponding JMP files are located under the 'EDA' folder.
-A report with the detailed EDA steps and the insights gained are delineated in the PDF file located under the 'report' folder.
+A report with the detailed EDA steps and the insights gained are delineated in the PDF file located under the 'Report' folder.

 # Executive Summary
 For easy reference, the executive summary of the EDA results are provided in the images below: